CopernicaMarketingSoftware/Documentation/Mailerq/5.1/try-with-docker.md

 The easiest way to try out MailerQ is using Docker.
-The MailerQ docker image is completely self-contained, and allows you to run MailerQ without the hassle of setting up its dependencies.
+The MailerQ docker image is completely self-contained, and allows you to run MailerQ without the hassle of setting up its dependencies in under a minute.

 ## Installing
-First, to install the 5.0 version of the MailerQ image, run
+First, to install the 5.1 version of the MailerQ image, run
 ```
-docker pull mailerq/mailerq:5.0
+docker pull mailerq/mailerq:5.1
 ```

 ## Running